by Alleva Holistic

 Pros:

-• High protein content at 42%, mainly from animal sources, supporting muscle health and overall nutrition.
+• High protein content: Contains 42% crude protein, primarily from animal sources, supporting muscle development and overall health.

 Cons: